ordsec/swaprepos/README.md

 #### `-k`

 Use this flag once you're done installing what you needed from Ubuntu repos (gufw, snort).
 It will save Ubuntu repos in a separate file and move default Kali repos from the back-up file to the original `sources.list` file as if nothing has happened.
 Then the script will run `apt-get-update`.

+### Example use

+While in the folder with the script, type:

+`sudo ./swaprepos.sh -u`
+`sudo apt-get install -y gufw` (or `snort` depending on your situation) `sudo ./swaprepos.sh -k`